2012 Cleveland Indians season: April

 For the fourth straight season, the Indians would lose the season opener, in record fashion.
 The Indians played host to the Toronto Blue Jays and had a 4–1 lead before allowing the Blue Jays to even the score in the ninth inning.
 The game would last 16 innings before the Indians fell 7–4 in what would be the longest season-opener in Major League history, besting the previous record of 15 innings (done in 1926 and 1960).
 The next day when the clubs had finished their second meeting, a 7–4 win for Toronto in 12 innings, it was the first time since 1969 that two games to open the season had gone 12 innings or more.

 On the road against Seattle, the Indians had their largest comeback win since May 25, 2009 when they rallied from a 7-run deficit before eventually winning 11–10.
-The Indians won two of three against the Oakland Athletics and thus for the first time since the 1988 won their first three road series on the year.
+The Indians won two of three against the Oakland Athletics and thus for the first time since 1988 won their first three road series on the year.

 After a 13–7 win over the Kansas City Royals, the Indians had for the first time in the club's 111-year history scored at least 8 runs in their first 3 road games of the season.
 The team failed to hit a home run in 11 straight games to end April, the franchise's longest homer-less streak since the 1983 season when they went 14 games.

 The Indians would go 11–9 in the month, finishing with a 1/2 game lead over the Detroit Tigers in the AL Central.
 The team was 7–2 on the road.